Not so long ago, Jimmy Garoppolo was the crown prince of Santa Clara and poised to reign over the entire Bay.

 With that in mind, why is Garoppolo taking so much heat after his first full season running Shanahan’s system?

 The first of three reasons: He played a part in the 49ers losing a Super Bowl.
-That’s a first for this organization and its fans, spoiled by a previously perfect 5-0 record with a Lombardi Trophy on the line.
-This new and unpleasant experience has been prolonged by an ongoing public health crisis preventing games in other sports and NFL offseason programs to proceed as usual.
+This unpleasant experience has been prolonged by an ongoing public health crisis preventing games in other sports and NFL offseason programs to proceed as usual.
 Turning the page helps the grieving process and that hasn’t fully happened yet, even with free agency and the NFL draft come and gone.

-The second: While Joe Montana and Steve Young are now viewed reverentially and borderline infallible, but don’t forget they were criticized in the moment.
-There’s a great YouTube clip of Young after essentially securing a Super Bowl victory over the Chargers, asking teammates to finally take the monkey off his back.
+The second: While Joe Montana and Steve Young now are viewed reverentially and as borderline infallible, don’t forget they were criticized in the moment.
+There’s a great YouTube clip of Young after essentially securing a Super Bowl victory over the then-San Diego Chargers, asking teammates to finally take the monkey off his back.
 That’s how much pressure there is to deliver in a 49ers uniform.